-Our mission is connecting: upward, inward and outward.
+Our mission: Connecting upward, inward and outward.

 We are a group of people who share faith in Christ and a love for God.
 We strive to care for others by following the example of Jesus.
 We are welcomed by God, just as we are, and we pray that we welcome others in the same way.
 Come visit us!